The charge transfer efficiency (CTE) of the UVIS detector has inevitably been

 total background.
 The CTE trails have been reduced considerably and stars lost in the stack of very low background images are recovered in the stack of higher-background images, a clear qualitative demonstration of how a small amount of background can preserve even small charge packets of signal.

-A portion of the Omega Cen field far from the readout amplifier.
-The left panel shows the
+A portion of the Omega Cen central field far from the readout amplifier.
+The left panel

 natural background each; note the charge trails due to CTE loss extending upwards from each source in the field.
 The right panel is a stack of nine 10s exposures with ~16e-

 background total (sky + post-flash) in each image.

 A more qualitative measure of how relatively low levels of background can

 significantly improve the CTE and increase the S/N of very faint sources is presented in Figure 6.17

 .
 Shown are aperture photometry results for faint stars in very low background (top row) and higher-background data (bottom row), as a function of the number of transfers, i.e., distance from the amplifier.
 The target sources are faint: 100, 50, and 10e-